ryan-christie/far-tabs/README.md

 far-tabs
 ========

-jQuery tabs plugin that provides flexible options, full ARIA and accessibility support, and to function in a responsive environment.
+jQuery tabs plugin that provides flexible options, full ARIA and accessibility support, and the ability to function in a responsive environment.